-The Global Mercury Assessment 2018 is now available.
+The Global Mercury Assessment 2018 and the Technical Background Report are now available.
 The Governing Council acknowledged the Global Mercury Assessment 2013 at their meeting in 2013, and UNEP was requested to provide a further update of the report within six years (Decision 27/12).
 The main focus is on updated global emissions and releases inventories (for the target year of 2015), especially for sectors of relevance for the Minamata Convention.
 The assessment has been expanded with respect to quantification of releases and discharges of mercury to the aquatic environment, and includes an overview and assessment of mercury levels in humans and biota.

 UNEP produced its first Global Mercury Assessment in 2002 following the request of the Governing Council (decision 21/5) and based on governments concern of mercury as a global pollutant.